-- · in a creative and innovative way? - to widen the circle of human participation in the benefits they bring? - · to break down the barriers of exclusion and discrimination? - · to enhance the prospects for survival of the human species? - to enhance the capacity of the planet earth to sustain life?
+- in a creative and innovative way? - to widen the circle of human participation in the benefits they bring? - to break down the barriers of exclusion and discrimination? - to enhance the prospects for survival of the human species? - to enhance the capacity of the planet earth to sustain life?

-The exact way in which Category C is satisfied depends on the honours program in each discipline.
+The exact way in which the Category C requirement is satisfied depends on the program in which the student is enrolled.